chandlerwall/Wiselo/README.md

 ## Xcode Previews

 Xcode previews are available for the various SwiftUI views.
 Xcode requires the scheme associated with the preview file to be active.
 For example, the previews within `Moduels/Sources/AppFeature/AppView.swift` are only available when `AppFeature` is the active scheme.

+## Limitations
+- Keyboard management is cumbersome within SwiftUI apps; some basic considerations have been included, but there's room for improvement
+- The design and types support mutations, but the toy nature lacks any meaningful editing or persistence (the data never changes)
+- The project is configured to run on iPhones; the Views will adaptively scale, but nothing has been tested on iPad destinations